A version of this article appeared in the Summer 2017 issue of strategy+business.

 Such resistance is no less frustrating for being predictable.
 At times, it can seem that all that stands between you and your goals are a few naysayers and whiners.
 And to those on a mission, such reactions can seem like putting one’s head in the sand.
 “The old business is not coming back,” one CEO told me.
 “We have to innovate or we will die.”
 Faced with negative remarks, critical questions, or stony silence, change champions naturally begin to interact more with those already on board, consciously or unconsciously distancing themselves from those who “don’t get it.”

 “In reality, each side is paying attention to different things,” says Robert “Jake” Jacobs, an expert in polarity management — a method for dealing with chronic issues in organizations and groups.
 Change champions tend to pay attention to the upside of their future vision and the downside of today’s status quo.
 For example, those who are passionate about customers are hyper-focused on building relationships for the long term.
-To them, resistors seem greedy or blind.
+To them, resisters seem greedy or blind.

-Conversely, resistors pay attention to the downside of the change and the upside of the current state.
+Conversely, resisters pay attention to the downside of the change and the upside of the current state.
 They see the risks.
 When change champions refuse to discuss an issue, resistors assume they are hopelessly naive or sinister actors trying to pull the wool over everyone’s eyes.
 To them, it can seem fiscally reckless to divert attention from the financial aspects of the business to softer issues such as customer experience.
 Which of them is right?
 “They both are,” says Jacobs.
 “But each is only half-right.”

 In the worst-case scenario, “us versus them” thinking devolves into factions that compete but never really engage.
 According to Robert Fritz, author of The Path of Least Resistance for Managers (Newfane Press, 2011), the result is an oscillation between changes, rather than real advancement.
 “Companies swing back and forth, from centralization to decentralization, acquisition to divestiture, customer focus to shareholder focus,” he explains.
 “It’s like a rocking chair: lots of movement, with very little progress.”

 The solution is to reframe how we think about resistance.
-Rather than assuming critical thinkers are resistors, we would do better to treat them as guardians.
+Rather than assuming critical thinkers are resisters, we would do better to treat them as guardians.
 Guardians see what needs to be protected, and the trust that can be destroyed by a broken promise or a shortcut.
 Who else will ask the hard questions?
 Guardians keep us honest in the face of self-delusion or blind spots.
 For example, one executive I worked with learned that his frontline professionals were convinced that new data he wanted to capture would be used in a punitive way.
 He had no intention of doing so, and had dismissed their concerns as ridiculous.
 But, in fact, he had provided no assurances to the contrary, and such abuses had occurred in the past.
 From the employees’ point of view, he later acknowledged, their questions were legitimate.
 Seeing this, he gave them practical assurances — and backed them up over time through his actions.

 When you approach guardians as responsible, thinking adults (with imperfect information and biases, just like you), you demonstrate genuine respect.
 You gather input, not as a way to get them to buy in to the change, but because they have important information you may be missing.
 Remember Stanley Tucci as the risk management officer in the movie Margin Call?
 He isn’t resisting the new direction out of spite; he knows the risks are too great.